October 3, 2018 By Debbie Schwartz

 FAFSA is a government form and filling it out is the key to getting federal financial aid like grants, work-study, student loans, parent loans and some college scholarships offered for merit aid.
 If you have a student entering college or already in college, you’ll need to fill out FAFSA for every year your child will be attending college.

 The FASFA is available on October 1st for the academic year of the following fall.
-That means, for example, that on October 1, 2018, you will gain access to the FAFSA that you need for a student attending college during the 2019-2020 school year.
+That means, for example, that on October 1, 2020, you gain access to the FAFSA that you need for a student attending college during the 2021-2022 school year.

 It’s important to fill FAFSA out as early as possible.
 Though the last day the FAFSA can be filed is June 30th, you DON’T want to wait that long at all.
 Colleges and states have different financial aid deadlines, which are much earlier in the year.
 Schools often hand out aid on a first-come-first-serve basis so It pays – literally! – to be early.